 Where to stay: Harris Beach State Park Campsites

-Consider pulling over at the campsites Harris Beach State Park in Brookings for a night or two.
-The site, located right off the 101, has 65 full-hookup sites, 59 tent sites, and 6 yurts.
+Consider pulling over at the campsites of Harris Beach State Park in Brookings for a night or two.
+Located right off the 101, the grounds have 65 full-hookup sites, 59 tent sites, and six yurts.

 7. Playa de Luquillo, Puerto Rico

-Completely surrounded by warm waters year-round, Puerto Rico’s main island has plenty of contenders vying for the “best beach” title.
+Hugged year-round by warm waters, Puerto Rico’s main island has plenty of contenders vying for the “best beach” title.
 Sure, you can ride the surf-ready waves out west or hit the popular Flamenco Beach in Culebra.
 But if your ideal beach day is a quiet stay by calm waters and some local food, consider driving about 30 miles east of San Juan to Playa de Luquillo.
 This beach in Puerto Rico’s northeast section is one of several surrounding the small town of Luquillo.
 When you get hungry, stop by the Kioskos de Luquillo—along this strip of restaurants, bars, and souvenir shops, you can try dishes like alcapurrias and mofongo.

 Where to stay: Rainforest Inn Bed & Breakfast

-Journey to the Rainforest Inn in El Yunque National Forest—the only tropical rainforest in the eastern USA—for a special ecoluxury experience, complete with locally sourced vegetarian breakfasts and freshwater collected by cisterns.
+Journey to the Rainforest Inn in El Yunque National Forest for a special ecoluxury experience, complete with locally sourced vegetarian breakfasts and freshwater collected by cisterns.
 Each of its villas features spacious terraces and vistas of the surrounding rainforest, while the coquís singsong-y croak offers the perfect lullaby at night.